cdfoundation/foundation/CDF Election Process.md

 ## Announcing the Winner

 Winners will be determined by a majority vote of the established voting class and announced the Monday following the Election Phase via Email, Slack, Social, and the [CDF Website](https://cd.foundation/news/).

+##AddingIndividual to Relevant Channels, Email lists and website.

+Elected officals will be added to committee Slack Channels, Email lists, Zoom Accounts, and the CDF Website (if applicable)